armsultan/kubernetes-nova-lab/docs/deploy-sample-application/deploy-sample-application.md

     service/sun-svc    ClusterIP   10.100.130.214   <none>        80/TCP    4m44s   app=sun
     ```

-Congratulations, you have deployed the sample applicationm but we still cannot
+Congratulations, you have deployed the sample application but we still cannot
 access our applications from outside the kubernetes cluster yet.
 We will figure
 that out next.